santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Secure Protocol Reflection.md

 - Followed a pretty simple process - manually exchange public keys, ip addresses and ports (as per the protocol specification).
 I tried to make this a bit easier, setting up routes to share internal pub keys and download external ones.
 - I setup an external hetzner server running a simple ubuntu VM which hosted my client / server.
 All tests were conducted in this isolate environment.
-- Once we exchanged the information
+- Once we exchanged the information, attempted to run our servers which would attempt to create websocket connections between servers.
+Then we exchange messages and attempt to initiate file tranfers.

-Tested with 5 groups
+- Tested with 5 groups, results are shown below.

-- Group 38 (Chun Hon Chan, Lok To Lo.
-Yin Cyrus Hui and Zachary Sobarzo) + [leave as placeholder]
+#### Group 38 (Chun Hon Chan, Lok To Lo.
+Yin Cyrus Hui and Zachary Sobarzo) + [leave as placeholder for extra group, still need to get their names]
 - Revealed some major issues with both groups
 	- My group was sending base 64 encoded client updates + hellos (not PEM encoded lists).
 This screwed up client lists on both sides because we were attempting to decrypt them differently (base 64 decode, then find fingerprint)
 	- Their group wasn't adding counters to messages and my implementation successfully stopped those messages from coming through (recognising them as potential replay attacks)

 ![[Pasted image 20241015184656.png]]

 image shows messages being sent from 3 seperate implementations (1 from each group).
 Messages are sent, recieved and decoded properly, but each group had different fingerprints for everybody!

-- Group 17 (Gregorius Baswara Wira Nuraga, Kyle Johnston, Ivan Tranquilan)
+#### Group 17 (Gregorius Baswara Wira Nuraga, Kyle Johnston, Ivan Tranquilan)
 - After fixing the issues found in testing with the previous 2 groups this test was way more straight forward
 - I found a small issue with my implementation - I needed to ask for a client update when connecting myself, rather than waiting on one from the connecting server
 - Group 17 found a couple issues with their implementation - they needed to add a way to generate public / private keys so they could recieve my private messages.
 They also needed to add signatures to their private messages.
 - To get messages sending, I had to temporarily disable signature verification but I was able to recieve private messages from their client! public messages and file transfers also worked flawlessly

 ![[Pasted image 20241015183053.png]]